sszhao26/sszhao26.github.io/_news/visiting-researcher-from-poland-adam.md

 ![-](/assets/images/Adam-with-KLIC-members.jpg "-")

->“I’m glad I had the opportunity to visit your university, see a different culture and style of work,” Adam shared.
+>I’m glad I had the opportunity to visit your university, see a different culture and style of work,” Adam shared.
 “Working with Professor Zhao’s team gave me valuable insights and experience.
-I hope to maintain remote collaboration with the lab!”
+I hope to maintain remote collaboration with the lab!

 ![-](/assets/images/Adam-visit.jpg "-")